ralkuj/SexRatio_Letter/Readme.txt

 Platform: x86_64-pc-linux-gnu (64-bit)
 Running under: Red Hat Enterprise Linux 9.4 (Plow)

-The simulations in first two files (01 and 02) are free of external data.
-The simulation in last file (04) uses data on family structure from Zietsch et al, data cannot be shared openly.
+The simulations in first files (01.SNP_simulations_Song&Zhang_20250225.R) is free of external data.
+The simulation in sexond and last file (02.SNP_simulations_FamilyStructure_20251209.R and 04.SexRatio_simulations_Normal_liability_20250225.R) uses data on family structure from Zietsch et al, data cannot be shared openly.

 Files and short description:

 01.SNP_simulations_Song&Zhang_20250225.R
 - Implements the simulation from Song&Zhang to estimate the statistical power to detect a non-zero heritability olf offspring sex-ratio.
 Implements the original wrong p-value threshold by Song&Zhang  of 5e-8 and a correct threshold of 0.05.

-02.SNP_simulations_Song&Zhang_sex-specific_20250525.R
+02.SNP_simulations_FamilyStructure_20251209.R
-- Implements a version of Song&Zhang simulation where parental sex is not random.
-Uses sample sizes from Zietsch et al to yield power calculations that are trustworthy.
+- Implements the one SNP approach of Song&Zhang, but using real family structure from Zietsch et al. This yield power calculations that are trustworthy.
 First all male-male siblings' offspring simulated, then firstborn to all male-male siblings.

-03.SNP_simulations_Plotting_20250225.R
+03.SNP_simulations_Plotting_20251210.R
 - Plots the above simulations.

 04.SexRatio_simulations_Normal_liability_20250225.R